One for the man who answered the call.

 One for the brother taken too soon.

-Another for the man who gave it his all.
+One for the man who gave his all.

 One for the new struggles.